feilipu/Arduino_FreeRTOS_Library/readme.md

 It has been created to provide access to FreeRTOS capabilities, with full compatibility to the Arduino IDE environment.
 It does this by keeping hands off almost everything, and only touching the minimum of hardware to be successful.

 If you want to use FreeRTOS on the Renesas family of Arduino like the Arduino UNO R4, it is [already included](https://github.com/arduino/ArduinoCore-renesas/tree/main/libraries/Arduino_FreeRTOS).
-All that is required is to include the header file `Arduino_FreeRTOS.h` provided by the Arduino IDE, as noted below.
+All that is required is to include the header file `Arduino_FreeRTOS.h` provided by the Arduino IDE, as follow the information noted below.

 ## Usage & Further Reading